Unemployment Rate in India, Types, Causes, Impact, Initiatives

 • Exclusion of Willing Workers: Social norms, especially for women, prevent many from actively seeking work.

-• For example, several rural women reported willingness to work if jobs were available at home, yet they remain excluded from the labour force.
+• For example, several rural women reported a willingness to work if jobs were available at home, yet they remain excluded from the labour force.

 • Economic Disruptions: Events like the 2020 lockdown led to temporary job losses not fully captured by PLFS due to aggregation over time.

-Impact of Unemployment in India
+Unemployment in India Impacts

 Unemployment in India has far-reaching consequences, impacting individuals, society, and the economy.
 It leads to exploitation, social unrest, and underutilization of human resources, hindering national development.
 The key consequences of Unemployment in India are as follows: